-Each antiandrogen regimen was administered until metastasis/disease progression; thus, the treatment utilization and cost were applied to all patients who remained in the MFS health state over time.
+Each antiandrogen regimen was administered within the metastasis-free survival health state, and treatment duration was based on trial-reported median durations of therapy.
 Treatment regimen post-progression was based on recently published real world data (Appendix Table E3).^{37,38} We obtained the average discount from WAC to achieve net price for enzalutamide and abiraterone acetate from the SSR Health database, and applied this discount to the most recent WAC for these drugs to arrive at a net price.
 Apalutamide was only recently approved by the FDA and hence no data on discounts for the drug exists in the SSR database.
 We hence applied the enzalutamide's discount (29%) to apalutamide's WAC to arrive at its net price